hanszhang717/hancezhang-blog/content/en/posts/Why I write blogs c3445a7404f54666b7472b836a1e0cae.md

 ## On originality

 I won't claim much originality in my writing.
 Most of my content is a personal reinterpretation of ideas from great minds I admire.
-I draw inspiration mainly from the works of Paul Graham, Sam Altman, Brain Chesky, Steve Jobs and Naval Ravikant, among others.(keep adding on this list..)
+I draw inspiration mainly from the works of Elon Musk, Paul Graham, Sam Altman, Brain Chesky, Steve Jobs and Naval Ravikant, among others.(keep adding on this list..)